AI-generated Synthetic Data, easy and fast access to high quality data?

 - There is always a one-to-one relationship with the original data.
-This means that there will always be a privacy risk, that is especially present due to all available techniques and open datasets.
+This means that there will always be a privacy risk, especially due to all open datasets and available techniques to link those datasets.

 - They manipulate data and thereby destroy data in the process.
 This is especially devastating for AI tasks where “predictive power” is essential, because bad quality data will result in bad insights from the AI model (Garbage-in will result in garbage-out).

 These points are also assessed via this case study.

 For the case study, the target dataset was a telecom dataset provided by SAS containing the data of 56.600 customers.
 The dataset contains 128 columns, including one column indicating whether a customer has left the company (i.e. ‘churned’) or not.
 The goal of the case study was to use the synthetic data to train some models to predict customer churn and to evaluate the performance of those trained models.
 As churn prediction is a classification task, SAS selected four popular classification models to make the predictions, including:

 - Random forest

 - Logistic regression

 Before generating the synthetic data, SAS randomly split the telecom dataset into a train set (for training the models) and a holdout set (for scoring the models).
 Having a separate holdout set for scoring allows for an unbiased assessment of how well the classification model might perform when applied to new data.

 Using the train set as input, Syntho used its Syntho Engine to generate a synthetic dataset.
 For benchmarking, SAS also created a manipulated version of the train set after applying various anonymization techniques to reach a certain threshold (of k-anonimity).
 The former steps resulted into four datasets: